runwayml/touchDesigner/MobileNet/TDClassifier/README.md

 ### Running the Example

 * Open the **TDClassifier.toe** file and press 'F1' to enter performance mode.
-* Use the slider to scroll the image list.
+* Use the slider to scroll through the image list.
 * Press 'Esc' to leave performance mode.

 ### Add Your Own Image Folder